Parks director sidesteps bureaucracy to remove hazard from popular trailhead

 “The important thing here is eliminating the potential danger to people who use the trail to access the boardwalk,” Teigen told The Beacon.
 “We can worry about who is responsible at a later date.”

 Teigen said the white paint concerned neighbors applied to the metal pipe did not eliminate the hazard.

 County crews did not remove the concrete that holds the bollard in place, but did cut the portion of pipe that was above ground level and covered the area with gravel.

 Political activist Mike the Mover (his legal name) lives less than a half-mile from the entrance to the park.
 He said that he called both he city and county regarding the protruding pipe, but claims that the staff members he spoke with told him the hazard was the responsibility of the other government entity.

-Mike the Mover said he has avoided injury during the 30 years he has operated his moving company, but hurt his hip and leg when he tripped on the bollard last month and fell backwards into the stone North Creek Park sign.
+Mike the Mover said he has avoided injury during the 30 years he has operated his moving company, but hurt his hip and leg when he tripped on the bollard last month and fell backwards into the stone sign at the entrance to North Creek Park.

 “There are literally hundreds of people out here every weekend walking their dogs,” he said.
 “I’ve even seen mothers with babies in strollers who have been hung up by the pipe.”